awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 A JSON *object* begins and ends with braces  \( \{ \} \) and contains an unordered collection of name/value pairs\.
 Each paired name and value are separated by a colon, and the pairs are separated by commas\.
 By default, the *object key*, or name, in the name/value pairs must match the name of the corresponding column in the table\.
 Column names in Amazon Redshift tables are always lowercase, so matching JSON field name keys must also be lowercase\.
 If your column names and JSON keys don't match, use a [JSONPaths file](#copy-json-jsonpaths) to explicitly map columns to keys\.

-Order in a JSON object does not matter\.
+Order in a JSON object doesn't matter\.
 Any names that don't match a column name are ignored\.
 The following shows the structure of a simple JSON object\.

 ```
 {